lukebelliveau/eth-toolkit/README.md

 # eth-toolkit
 CLI tool for Ethereum developers.
+Mostly hacking on this to play with the [web3 client](https://github.com/ethereum/web3.js/).

 ![Sample screenshot](https://image.ibb.co/icj9U6/Screen_Shot_2018_01_15_at_2_14_58_PM.png)